Lowell Green: Books

 The following is a list of works authored by Lowell Green.
-His latest book “Amazing But True!
-150 Fascinating Stories About Canada”, was in 2017 nominated for the Governor General's Pierre Berton Award, presented annually by Canada's National History Society for works celebrating Canadian history.
-He has also received the Canada Book Award which recognizes and promotes Canadian authors.
+His latest book, Amazing But True!
+150 Fascinating Stories About Canada, was in 2017 nominated for the Governor General's Pierre Berton Award, presented annually by Canada's National History Society for works celebrating Canadian history.
+He also received the Canada Book Award which recognizes and promotes Canadian authors.